Advanced

 HyperLogLog

-HyperLogLog is an approximate evaluation of cardinality that counts the cardinality of an elements sequence after reading it.
-The size of the memory it occupies at the time of computation is a near-linear double logarithm O(n·log(log n))
+HyperLogLog is a cardinality estimation method that counts the cardinality of a sequence after reading its elements.
+The size of the memory it occupies when computing is a near-linear double logarithm O(n·log(log n))

 , hence the name.